Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy: Discussion

-Some CP-IDPs show IR spectral features similar to those of circumstellar and interstellar amorphous silicate dust (Bradley et al. 1999).
-Although the observed GEMS are aggregated and their grain boundaries are hard to distinguish, the size of metallic iron particles distributed from approximately 5 to $25 \mathrm{\, nm}$ in the silicate aggregates ($\sim 50 \mathrm{\, nm}$) (Fig. 3 of \cite{Bradley1999}).
+Some chondritic porous interplanetary dust particles show IR spectral features similar to those of circumstellar and interstellar amorphous silicate dust (Bradley et al. 1999).
+Although the observed GEMS are aggregated and their grain boundaries are hard to distinguish, the size of metallic iron particles distributed from approximately 5 to $25 \mathrm{\, nm}$ in the silicate aggregates ($\sim 50 \mathrm{\, nm}$; Fig. 3 of \citealt{Bradley1999}).
 The few observed isolated GEMS particles showed core-shell ratios $r_\mathrm{c}/r$ varying from 0.35 to 0.50 (Fig. 8 of \citealt{Messenger2015}).
 Like the experimental product CI-1, metallic iron particles embedded in GEMS exhibit a size distribution.
-As suggested by our experimental results, metallic particles with a size distribution are difficult to detect in the mid-infrared spectra when observed in space.
+As suggested by our experimental results, metallic particles with a size distribution are difficult to detect in the MIR spectra when observed in space.
 Therefore, circumstellar dust exhibiting MIR spectral features similar to those of GEMS may also contain metallic particles.
-As the presence of metallic cores enhances absorption efficiency in near-infrared wavelengths \citep{Jaeger2003}, optical constants of amorphous silicate with a metallic iron core need to be determined at a wider wavelength to further verify the presence of metallic cores in circumstellar dust.
+As the presence of metallic cores enhances absorption efficiency in NIR wavelengths \citep{Jaeger2003}, optical constants of amorphous silicate with a metallic iron core need to be determined at a wider wavelength to further verify the presence of metallic cores in circumstellar dust.